RazviOverflow/razvioverflow.github.io/_hackingwebsitelist/starthacking.md

 ## Courses, guided learning

+- <span style="color:yellow">Nightmare</span> [https://github.com/guyinatuxedo/nightmare](https://github.com/guyinatuxedo/nightmare) Nightmare is an intro to binary exploitation / reverse engineering course based around ctf challenges.
+I call it that because it's a lot of people's nightmare to get hit by weaponized 0 days, which these skills directly translate into doing that type of work.
+- <span style="color:yellow">Privilege Escalation Cheatsheet</span>[https://github.com/Ignitetechnologies/Privilege-Escalation/blob/master/README.md](https://github.com/Ignitetechnologies/Privilege-Escalation/blob/master/README.md) This cheatsheet is aimed at the CTF Players and Beginners to help them understand the fundamentals of Privilege Escalation with examples.
+It is not a cheatsheet for Enumeration using Linux Commands.
+Privilege escalation is all about proper enumeration.
+There are multiple ways to perform the same tasks.
+We have performed and compiled this list on our experience
 - <span style="color:yellow">Exploiting and reversing with free tools</span> [Link (too long)](http://ricardonarvaja.info/WEB/EXPLOITING%20Y%20REVERSING%20USANDO%20HERRAMIENTAS%20FREE/) (You will probably get a browser warning about the page not being secure *not https*) Guided course by the one and only Ricardo Narvaja.
 Exploting and reversing using only free tools.
 Both English and Spanish.
 - <span style="color:yellow">Begin.re</span> [https://www.begin.re/](https://www.begin.re/) If you have been searching for a place to get started with Reverse Engineering and get your hands dirty, Begin.re is the right place.
 The correct place for x86 newcomers.
 - <span style="color:yellow">Modern Binary Exploitation course</span> [http://security.cs.rpi.edu/courses/binexp-spring2015/](http://security.cs.rpi.edu/courses/binexp-spring2015/)
 - <span style="color:yellow">Azeria's basics on ARM</span> [https://azeria-labs.com/writing-arm-assembly-part-1/](https://azeria-labs.com/writing-arm-assembly-part-1/) Tutorial series on ARM assembly basics.

+## CTF Tools
+- <span style="color:yellow">CTF Tools Collection</span>[https://github.com/zardus/ctf-tools](https://github.com/zardus/ctf-tools) This is a collection of setup scripts to create an install of various security research tools.
+Of course, this isn't a hard problem, but it's really nice to have them in one place that's easily deployable to new machines and so forth.
+- <span style="color:yellow">Awesome CTF</span>[https://github.com/apsdehal/awesome-ctf](https://github.com/apsdehal/awesome-ctf) A curated list of Capture The Flag (CTF) frameworks, libraries, resources, softwares and tutorials.
+This list aims to help starters as well as seasoned CTF players to find everything related to CTFs at one place.
+- <span style="color:yellow">CTF Online Tools</span>[https://github.com/devploit/CTF_OnlineTools](https://github.com/devploit/CTF_OnlineTools) Repository to index interesting Capture The Flag online tools.

 ## Other compilations